 PI Auto Store Premium Digital Tyre Inflator

-- SIMPLE TO USE - Plug into your 12 Volt cigarette lighter socket or other 12 V outlet.
-Set desired pressure on the backlit LCD display gauge, connect to tire valve with the NEW quick connector.
-Microprocessor monitors tire pressure, automatically stopping at your set pressure +/- 1Psi at 30 Psi.
+- VERY SIMPLE TO USE - Plug into your 12 Volt cigarette lighter socket or other 12 V outlet.
+Easily set pressure on the NEW fantastic backlit LCD display gauge, connect to tire valve with the NEW quick connector.
+Microprocessor monitors tire pressure and will automatically stop at your set pressure +/- 1Psi at 30 Psi.
 This removes the need to keep checking the pressure and avoids over inflation

 - VERSATILE - Best for Car, Bicycle, Motorbike, RV, SUV, ATV (Not for Trucks).
 Also, Sports Equipment and inflatables (adaptors included).
-Best in class reach of over 13 feet will access all tires on your car.
 Super bright 8x LEDs have 3 settings - standard flashlight, flashing red, and emergency SOS.
 Connect to household supply with our AC/DC Converter (must be purchased separately - see offer below)

-- INCLUDED - 8 Spare Dust Caps, presta valve for your bicycles and an exclusive Digital Guide to Tire Care.
-Carry case is included.
+- INCLUDED - Carry case, 4 Spare Dust Caps, Schrader to Presta valve adaptor for your bicycles and an exclusive Digital Guide to Tire Care.
 We will ensure you are satisfied with our product and offer our 100% satisfaction MONEY-BACK GUARANTEE!

 Knowing your tyre pressure is only half the battle.
 If your measurement is out, then it’s time to bust out the pump.
 If you’re sick of manually pumping your bike tyres, why not find an automated way to do so.
 If this is something you’re interested in, the best deal on the market is the PI Auto Premium Digital Tyre Inflator.